matplotlib/mplcairo/README.rst

 - Speed (the backend can be up to ~10× faster than Agg, e.g., when stamping circular markers of variable colors).
-- Vector backends (PDF, PS, SVG) support a wider variety of font formats, such as otf and pfb.
+- Support for a wider variety of font formats, such as otf and pfb, for vector (PDF, PS, SVG) backends (Matplotlib's Agg backend also supports such fonts).
 - Optional support for complex text layout (right-to-left languages, etc.) using Raqm_.
+- Support for embedding URLs in PDF (but not SVG) output (requires cairo≥1.15.4).
 - Support for multi-page output both for PDF and PS (Matplotlib only supports multi-page PDF).